 In keeping with our goal of eating ethnic foods we dined on Conch chowder with pink shrimp and coconut shrimp at a waterfront cafe overlooking one of three tall ships moored below the restaurant.

 We then walked through the center of town on Duval Street.
 It was a little calmer than Bourbon Street, but had the potential of getting crazier later in the evening.
-We stayed for the daily celebration of the sun setting in the west, which seems to get the natives excited.
-There is a large street festival with street vendors and performers with their own marked off space.
-It was very interesting and fun.
-We ended the evening with a small basket of conch fritters and then stopped at burger king for a hamburger.
+We stayed for the daily celebration of the sun setting in the west, which s

 The sun set as advertised, the crowd stayed for the rest of the evenings festivities, and we headed back home anticipating another great day!